 Organizations implement cybersecurity training programs to teach employees how to stay safe while accessing company data.
 Here, we put together 5 tips to keep top of mind for employees that spend any amount of time working remotely.

-- Strengthen your passwords: A strong password includes at least 10 characters and a combination of uppercase and lowercase letters, numbers and symbols.
-A unique password is one that only is used with one account.
+A strong password includes at least 10 characters and a combination of uppercase and lowercase letters, numbers and symbols.
+A unique password is one that you use only for one account.
 Every day a variety of cyberattacks compromise websites, usernames, passwords and online accounts.
 Attackers can then use this information to find other accounts related to the same person, revealing work-related documents, personal social media accounts and banking information.

-- Use a VPN Connection: VPN stands for Virtual Private Network.
-It is often used when working remotely because it encrypts data that is travelling to and from your laptop and sets you up with a secure server.
+VPN stands for Virtual Private Network.
+People use them when working remotely because it encrypts data that is travelling to and from your laptop and sets you up with a secure server.
 This makes it harder for others on the network to see what you are doing.

-- Have your computer up to date: Updating your computer implements important changes to improve the security and performance of your device.
-It may be a temporary inconvenience but you will be happy in the long run as it significantly lowers the chance of falling victim to an attack while on the road.
+Updating your computer implements important changes to improve the security and performance of your device.
+It is a temporary inconvenience that significantly lowers the chance of falling victim to an attack while on the road.

-- Backup your information: Avoid a brief moment of panic by knowing that in the event of a disaster, your files are backed up.
-Don’t get confused with cloud sharing apps such as Microsoft Office SharePoint.
-These apps allow for easy collaboration but they are not backup apps.
+Avoid a brief moment of panic by knowing that in the event of a disaster, you have a backup of your files.
+(Not to be confused with cloud sharing apps such as Microsoft SharePoint, that allow for easy collaboration but are not for backups.)
 Read our recent blog post about 5 key practices for your organization’s integrated backup solution to learn more.

 - 5 Tips for Staying Connected to Your Team While Working from Home

 - Microsoft 365: SharePoint vs. OneDrive?
 What’s the Difference?